There have been reserve land forces in Britain since medieval times.

 have a common establishment of three Rifle Companies and a Headquarters

 Company.
-Each rifle company has a support platoon with, mortar,
+Each rifle company sometimes has a support platoon with mortar,

-anti-tank, reconnaissance, MMG and assault pioneer sections under
+anti-tank, reconnaissance, Medium Machine Gun (MMG) and assault pioneer

-type of unit is the 'National'.
+The other type of unit is the 'Specialist'.
 These are located centrally,

 usually at the Headquarters or Training Centre of the Arm or Corps.

 Their members, spread across the country, are mainly civilians who

-already have the necessary skills or specialities, and require a minimum of
+already have the necessary skills or specialities, and require a minimum

 Units whose doctors, surgeons, nurses and technicians from all over the